hello-robot/stretch_firmware/README.md

 We thank people who have contributed to this work via open-source code and open hardware.
 We especially thank the [Mechaduino](https://tropical-labs.com/mechaduino/) project and [Tropical Labs](https://tropical-labs.com/).
 The motor controller firmware and hardware are derived from the excellent [firmware](https://github.com/jcchurch13/Mechaduino-Firmware) and [hardware](https://github.com/jcchurch13/Mechaduino-Hardware) created for the Mechaduino project by Tropical Labs.

 ------
-<div align="center"> All materials are Copyright 2022 by Hello Robot Inc. Hello Robot and Stretch are registered trademarks.
-The Stretch RE1 and RE2 robots are covered by U.S. Patent 11,230,000 and other patents pending.</div>
+<div align="center"> All materials are Copyright 2022-2024 by Hello Robot Inc. Hello Robot and Stretch are registered trademarks.
+The Stretch robots are covered by U.S. Patent 11,230,000 and other patents pending.</div>